How to Prepare Maharashtrian Puran Poli Recipe

 Puran Poli.

-Preparing the dough for the puran poli.
+Preparing the dough for the Puran Poli.

 • Absolutely, I’d be delighted to share an alternative method for preparing the Maharashtrian Puran Poli.
 This time, let’s use a pressure cooker to prepare the filling, which is traditionally done on a stovetop.
 The pressure cooker can significantly reduce the cooking time and ensure a perfectly smooth and flavorful filling.